NSWC-Crane/rf_zsl/graphs/Readme.txt

 explanation of the graphs:

+the accuracy is the loss ~approximitely 2.x million

 32000 graph increases at increments of 100
 9000 increases at increments of 10
 2500 = increments of 3